3 Basic Copywriting Rules Not To Be Broken

 Remember, this is not about you, it’s about the reader.

-If you’re confusing them or talking about things that only you care about then you’ll soon find your copy in the trashcan.
+If you’re confusing your readers or talking about things that only you care about, you’ll soon find your copy in the trashcan.

 Furthermore, industry specific language or jargon will tend to confuse people as well.